BEagle1984/silverback/docs/guides/broker/consuming/kafka/tombstone.md

 # Consuming Tombstone Messages

-A tombstone message is a message with an empty payload.
-It is usually used in Kafka to signal that a message with a specific key should be deleted, and the message key is used to identify the specific record to be deleted.
+A tombstone is a Kafka message with a `null` payload.
+In compacted topics it is typically used to delete a record identified by its key.

-Consuming them is straightforward and doesn't require any special configuration.
-The subscriber must be designed to subscribe and handle them, though.

-There are mainly two ways to subscribe to tombstone messages:
-* Subscribing to the <xref:Silverback.Messaging.Messages.IInboundEnvelope`1> and checking the `IsTombstone` property
-* Subscribing to a <xref:Silverback.Messaging.Messages.Tombstone`1>
+In Silverback you can handle tombstones either via the inbound envelope (`IsTombstone`) or by subscribing to `Tombstone<TMessage>`.

-## Subscribing to IInboundEnvelope
+## Subscribing to `IInboundEnvelope<TMessage>`

-Subscribe to the <xref:Silverback.Messaging.Messages.IInboundEnvelope`1> to get the message plus all metadata (headers, broker-specific data, etc.).
-The envelope exposes a convenient `IsTombstone` boolean property which can be checked and the extension method `GetKafkaKey()` can be used to get the key of the message.
+Use the inbound envelope when you want to handle "upsert" and "delete" in a single handler.

 ```csharp
 public class MySubscriber